Tips on Market Value Appeal

 Livable versus sellable- When preparing to sell a home, homeowners will be advised by their realtors to perform cosmetic upgrades.
 If your home has deferred maintenance problems (rotten wood, foundation problems, ect.) these would be important factors to document when preparing for your property tax appeal hearing.

 Livable versus sellable for a two-year-old home- A discount may be appropriate for the cost to prepare a home for sale and for the differential for new homes versus slightly used homes (in areas where builders are still active).

-Have a question for Patrick?
-Ask or leave a comment below!
+Have a question for Patrick or want to leave a comment?